gem/oq-irmt-qgis/svir/help/source/03_menu.rst

     *Transform attributes* option will be available only as long as one of the loaded layers is activated.

-* |icon-connection-settings| :ref:`chap-connection-settings`

-* |icon-manual| IRMT manual: a web browser will be opened, showing the html version of this manual

-* Toggle viewer dock: FIXME

 * OQ Platform

   * |icon-load-indicators| :ref:`chap-load-indicators`